Edmonton-Public-Library/LearningPass/README.md

   "dob"
 ],
 ```

+## Hints for fields
+[x] The few the fields that are marked as required, the less chance the account will be rejected.
+[x] The library should decide what their minimal requirement is and set that in their ```config.json```.
+[x] Further refinement can be controlled in the ```partner.json``` file, depending on their ability to provide information.
+For example, if a partner can, and agrees to supply gender information, the server can treat it as required or optional without impacting other organizations.

 ---
 # Partner organization settings
 Each partner has a configuration json file that can be named anything.json.
 In it are the partner organization's settings, each of which define the agreement of expectations between the library and partner organization.